nsqio/nsq/README.md

 You don't have to deal with figuring out how to robustly distribute an aggregated feed, instead you consume directly from *all* producers.
-It also doesn't *technically* matter which client connects to which `NSQ`, as long as there are enough clients connected to all producers to satisfy the volume of messages, you're guaranteed that all will be delivered to the system downstream.
+It also doesn't *technically* matter which client connects to which `NSQ`, as long as there are enough clients connected to all producers to satisfy the volume of messages, you're guaranteed that all will be delivered downstream.

 It's also worth pointing out the bandwidth efficiency when you have >1 consumers of a topic.
 You're no longer daisy chaining multiple copies of the stream over the network, it's all happening right at the source.
-Moving away from HTTP also significantly reduces the per-message overhead.
+Moving away from HTTP as the only available transport also significantly reduces the per-message overhead.

 #### Message Delivery Guarantees